 Reasons Why Partners Withhold Sex

-A woman I was counseling this week admitted she’s withheld sex from her husband and her explanation why was that she didn’t feel heard or respected by him.
-So, she turned to using sex to get his attention, it did, but it also didn’t get her the result she was looking for.
+A woman I was counseling this week admitted she’s withheld sex from her husband.
+When I asked her why, she explained that she didn’t feel heard or respected by him, so she began using sex to get his attention.
+It worked, but it didn’t get her the result she was looking for and their problems persisted.

 Is It Okay For A Spouse To Withhold Sex?